freeCodeCamp/chinese/chinese/articles/career-switchers-guide-to-your-dream-tech-job.md

 In reality, these equity components are hard to evaluate, are extremely non-liquid with no monetary value for years to come, and indeed go to zero value when [90% of all startups fail][43]. (source: Forbes).

 I received a few offers from early-stage startup companies.
-The typical package is light on cash (i.e. low base salary and bonus) and heavy on equity (lots of options with a huge potential payout… or nothing).
+The typical package is light on cash (i.e. low base salary and bonus) and heavy on equity (lots of options with a huge potential payout…… or nothing).
 This makes sense, as most early-stage startups do not make a profit, and any cash salary/bonus they pay out depletes their cash on hand or, in Venture Capital (VC) speak, burns up their runway.

 Even though the startups I received offers from do really exciting work and the prospects look very promising — one had Google Ventures as a backer — I ended up choosing Google because I need the certainty and stability of a large company.
 After all, I'll have a college-bound kid soon.
 I can’t afford to join a startup for a few years only to see it fail and have my equity component wiped out.